 2. Zottola Has Refused to Cooperate With Investigators Thus Far

-Wednesday’s attack happened outside Zottola’s home.
+The attack happened outside Zottola’s home.
 His house is reportedly equipped with its own surveillance cameras, but police have not seen that extra footage.
 Sources tell the New York Post Zottola has refused to allow police or FBI investigators access to his system.
 The surveillance video that was released is from a yacht club nearby.

 The New York Daily News is reporting that a member of the Zottola family reinforced that “back off” mentality outside the hospital.
 The family member said, “We want to thank everyone for their kind words, but you can go f— yourself.”

-Salvatore Zottola’s father is 71-year-old Sylvester Zottola, who is suspected of being involved with the Bonnano crime family.
+Salvatore Zottola’s father is 71-year-old Sylvester Zottola, who was suspected of being involved with the Bonnano crime family.
 The elder Zottola was arrested June 12th after police say he fired an unlicensed gun at someone outside his home.
 Sylvester Zottola told authorities the man had threatened him with a gun and that is was self-defense.

-This was the second time in recent months that Sylvester Zottola faced a reported attack.
+This was the second time in several months that Sylvester Zottola faced a reported attack.
 In December 2017, he was stabbed in the neck at his own home.
 The attackers were allegedly burglarizing the house when Sylvester walked inside.

 4. The Zottolas Have Reported Ties to the Bonanno Crime Family